-We’ve been discussing the steps required to open a brick and mortar store.
-We’ve talked about startup plans and finding a location.
-This week we look at what comes next in the process: the negotiation and signing of one of the most dreaded legal documents any entrepreneur will ever face: the commercial lease (insert scary music here).
+After you’ve found a location for your brick-and-mortar store, next comes the negotiation and signing of one of the most dreaded legal documents any entrepreneur will ever face: the commercial lease (insert scary music here).

-Before we dive in, understand these points; there is no such thing as a lease that’s in favor of the tenant.
+Before we dive in, understand these points: There’s no such thing as a lease that’s in favor of the tenant.
 Trying to break a lease is like trying to sweet-talk your way out of Alcatraz.
 Landlords are your best friends until you miss a rent payment or two.

 Here are a few other things to consider before signing a lease.

 The most basic equation for calculating a lease payment takes the number of square feet times the cost per square foot, then amortizes that over a 12-month span.
 For example, if you have 1,000 square feet and the cost per square foot is $12, the annual lease amount would be $12,000.
 Divided by 12 months the monthly lease payment would be $1,000.
 Again, this is a simplified scenario.
 These days most commercial leases include additional factors that affect the final price, such as a monthly percentage of your gross sales, property tax, rent increases, operating expense escalations, common area charges, etc.

 It’s important that you understand exactly what you are paying for and what expenses the landlord will cover.
 Are you responsible for any costs other than the rent?
 Are you responsible for paying for your own utilities and garbage pickup, for example?
 Will you have to pay for window washing and janitorial services?
 Who pays for repairs if the air conditioner goes on the fritz?
 Chances are you do.
 It’s good to understand that ahead of time.